WHO WE ARE

 His photographs are included in prestigious collections such as National Gallery of Art – Washington, D.C., The Museum of Fine Arts in Boston and The Smithsonian Institution.
 Peter is currently working on a major book about Penobscot Bay, Maine, and overseeing the management of Ralston Gallery in Rockport, Maine.
 For more information about Peter’s work, visit www.ralstongallery.com.

-Bridget Leavitt is a project-based consultant working with small businesses and non-profits to accomplish a variety of goals in a rapidly changing digital landscape.
-Bridget uses her entrepreneurial skill set to help our clients develop their marketing ideas and navigate the digital aspects of getting things up and running.
+Bridget Leavitt is a project-based consultant who works with small businesses and nonprofits to achieve a variety of goals in an ever-evolving digital landscape.
+She leverages her entrepreneurial expertise to help clients develop marketing strategies and navigate the digital aspects of launching and growing their initiatives.

-In her previous role as publication director at the Island Institute, she had major responsibility for graphic design, pre-press production, and print management for advertisements, brochures, membership materials, booklets, books, and exhibit/display pieces and produced a vast collection of tasteful, effective print and web-based materials while managing print buying, securing high-quality work at the most competitive price within agreed-upon budgets.
+Previously, as Publications Director at the Island Institute, Bridget was responsible for graphic design, pre-press production, and print management for advertisements, brochures, membership materials, booklets, books, and exhibit displays.
+She produced a vast collection of tasteful, effective print and web-based materials while also managing print procurement, ensuring high-quality work at the most competitive prices within agreed-upon budgets.

 Micah Conkling, M.A. is a marine-focused communicator, educator, and community engagement specialist with a background in ocean food systems and coastal development.
 Based in midcoast Maine, he has worked extensively in outreach, education, and stakeholder engagement, helping communities navigate the challenges and opportunities of sustainable marine industries.